-Certificate programs typically require 24 to 36 credits of required courses from a curriculum found in the College Catalog.
-There are exceptions, with some programs requiring additional hours of coursework.
+Certificate programs typically require 12-18 credits of required courses from a curriculum found in the College Catalog.
+There are exceptions, with some programs requiring additional credits of coursework.

 Courses numbered below the 100-level do not count toward the total credits required to earn a certificate.